B1NLAMA/ECS163FINALPROJECT/README.md

 ### Calendar Chart

 ### Bubble Chart
+Done:
+  I have made the bubble chart

+TODO:
+  1. I have to make it interactive
-I have not started on it yet.
-Still thinking about the data.
+  2. I have to allow it to filter the parallel coordinates
+  3. Other things I cannot think of right now.

 ### Parallel Coordinates
 I have plotted the parallel coordinates chart.